-ACCELERATION SCORE = (71.5 x (Tmax/Tyour) -1) / ((Tmax/Tmin) -1) + 3.5
+ACCELERATION SCORE = (71.5 x (Tmax/Tyour) -1) / ((Tmax/Tmin) -1) + 3.5Where:

-Tyouris the best corrected elapsed time for the team including penalties.
-Tminis the elapsed time of the fastest car.
+Tyour is the best corrected elapsed time for the team including penalties.

+Tmin is the elapsed time of the fastest car.

-Tmaxis 150% of Tmin
+Tmax is 150% of Tmin

 D5.8.3 In the above equation, the first term on the right hand side is "performance" points", while the second term represents "completion points," or the minimum score for having successfully completed the event.